Personal Breastfeeding Help & Support Clinic

 Breastfeeding babies do not usually get constipated until solids are introduced close to 6 months.
 I can offer advice regarding natural remedies.

 There is no substitute for an individual one on one breastfeeding consult before having your baby for early breastfeeding success.
-There are some issues which if identified early before the birth, can be prevented from de-railing your breastfeeding journey before it gets fully started.
-Every woman, ideally, should have her breasts and nipples checked antenatally by an experienced lactation consultant.
-Tips on various positions, latching, how to bring your milk in, antenatal expressing, pumps and expressing will all be covered in a session with me.
-You will save more money just finding out the best equipment to buy than the consultation costs.
+For most women breastfeeding is learnt skill with varying outcomes and degrees of difficulty, recognizing potential issues and having strategies in place beforehand gives you a big advantage.
+Also there are some issues which if identified early before the birth, can be prevented from de-railing your breastfeeding journey before it gets fully started.
+Every woman, ideally, should have her breasts and nipples checked antenatally by an experienced midwife/lactation consultant.
+Tips on various positions, latching, how to bring your milk in, antenatal expressing, pumps (see point 40) and expressing will all be covered in a session with me.

 - Whether you have had breast augmentation or breast reduction, both can bring issues such as low supply.
 I can assist you with ways to maximise your breastfeeding experience.